mhusseinmidd/HW-1/README.md

 ## Tips

-1. It's best to do your initial work in a new R script file and after you're done, start copying things over to the `HW-1.Rmd` file.
+1. It's best to do your initial work in a new `.R` script file and after you're done, start copying things over to the `HW-1.Rmd` file.
 1. While doing your initial work, set the working directory to be the root directory of your project: